-If you’re just learning about the world of computers and electronics, the terminology used to refer to different parts can be confusing to navigate.
-One component term you may have encountered is “CPU.”
-A CPU is a foundational unit to pretty much every device that you own.
+If you’re just learning about the world of computers and electronics, the terminology used to refer to different parts can be confusing.
+One component term you may have encountered is “CPU,” which is an acronym for central processing unit.

-CPUs, or Central Processing Units, are responsible for processing and executing instructions.
-Keep reading to find out how CPUs interact with other parts of your devices and what makes them so integral to the computing process.
+In short, CPUs reside in almost all devices you own, whether it’s a smartwatch, a computer, or a thermostat.
+They are responsible for processing and executing instructions — the brains of your devices.
+Here we explain how CPUs interact with other parts of your devices and what makes them so integral to the computing process.

 What makes a CPU a CPU?